Nighty Night: Second series

 Glen has survived Jill's attempt to kill him, but having confessed to killing Terry and Gordon, he is incarcerated in a secure unit for the criminally insane.
 Realising that she must inherit Glen's money to fund her pursuit of Don, she agrees to marry him and then begins a campaign to kill him.
 Jill steals a caravan from Linda and pursues Don to Bude, Cornwall, where he and Cathy are trying fix their marriage at a New-Age retreat called The Trees.
 En route to The Trees, they accidentally run over Floella Umbagabe, a therapist planning to work at the retreat.
 They store her body in their caravan and Jill assumes Floella's identity to gain access to the centre.

 When Cathy reveals she is pregnant with Don's baby and that he will be having a vasectomy, Jill realises her chances of securing him permanently are running out, so she tries to obtain a semen sample from Don prior to surgery.
 Ultimately unsuccessful, she tries to seduce Cathy and Don's 12-year-old son Bruce, and when he does not respond she claims to his parents that he raped her and she is pregnant by him.

 Meanwhile, Glen has tunnelled his way out of his cell and has tracked Jill to Cornwall; Floella Umbagabe has recovered and arrived at The Trees, exposing Jill as a fraud.

 The story flashes forward 11 months.
 Cathy has given birth to her baby Abigail.
 Don tells Sue that he wants to move to Spain with her to start a new life.
 Jill overhears and assumes Don is talking about her.
 Glen finds Jill and threatens to kill her.
 Convincing him that she's pregnant with his baby, Jill once again deceives Glen into submission.

 After Jill's lies are once again exposed, she is chased to a cliff, where Cathy confronts her about her fake pregnancy and her repeated attempts to seduce Don.
 They begin to fight while Don and Sue have sex on the rocks below.
 Cath's wheelchair is hurled off the cliff, killing Sue just before Cathy pushes Jill off the cliff.
 Her fall is broken by a trampoline, and then by Don.
 Cathy is arrested and taken away by the police, while Jill rides off in a speed boat with Don and Glen.

+Production

+The show was produced by Baby Cow.
+Steve Coogan and Henry Normal, who own the company, executive produced the series.
+Ted Dowd was the producer.